Colon Cancer Screening and Surveillance

 Cancer of the colon and rectum can invade and damage adjacent tissues and organs.
 Cancer cells also can break away and spread to other parts of the body (such as the liver and lung) where new tumors grow.
-The process whereby colon cancer preads to distant organs is called metastasis, and the new tumors are called metastases.
-Direct extention to or invasion of adjacent organs is a sign of a more advanced cancer, and the chance of cure in the treatment of a cancer which has directly extended into an adjacent tissue is less, even with surgery as hidden cancer cells may also have spread elsewhere.
+The process whereby colon cancer spreads to distant organs is called metastasis, and the new tumors are called metastases.
+Direct extention to or invasion of adjacent organs is a sign of a more advanced cancer, and the chance of cure in the treatment of a cancer which has directly extended into an adjacent tissue is less, even with surgery, as hidden cancer cells may also have spread elsewhere.
 If a colon or rectal cancer is found to have spread through the lymph channels to adjacent lymph nodes, it is increasingly likely that even the removal of the portion of the colon and lymph nodes will not cure the patient.
 Finding lymph node metastases can indicate that undetectable microscopic cancer cells may be more likely to still be present elsewhere in the body.
 If the cancer spreads through the blood stream to the liver, lungs, bones, or other organs, or through lymph channels to distant lymph nodes then it is unlikely that a permanent complete cure will be able to be obtained with treatment.